Why People Avoid You Is Because You’re A Control Freak

 • I’m an awful parent because I’m 12 minutes late picking up Johnny from soccer practice

-So rather than attempting to get these irrational thinking patterns right, or thinking more realistically, what you do instead is attempt to control the situation, which usually results in trying to control others.
+Rather than attempting to get these irrational thinking patterns right, or thinking more realistically, what you do instead is attempt to control the situation, which usually results in trying to control others.

-Signs That You May Be A Control Freak
+Signs You May Be A Control Freak

 Ad

-Changing Your Own Behavior
+Changing Your Behaviour

 Then you think that person will be much happier and much more fulfilled.
 What you’re actually doing instead is allowing someone else to dictate how you feel.

-What you need to realize is that you’re only responsible for yourself, and your own welfare.
-The road to developing better relationships always begins with your own behavior, rather than always attempting to control others.
+The road to developing better relationships always begins with your own behaviour, rather than constantly attempting to control others.

 Steps To Begin Building A Better You